Canadian Natural Resources Limited

 What are the main risks of holding CNQ?

-Based on the provided information, here are the key risks of holding Canadian Natural Resources (CNQ) stock, ordered by importance:
+Based on the provided information, here are the key risks of holding CNQ (Canadian Natural Resources) stock, ordered by importance:

 What is the price forecast for CNQ in 2026?

-Based on the provided analysis, my forecast for Canadian Natural Resources (CNQ) through 2026 is cautious.
+Based on the provided analysis and extending the timeframe to 2026, the forecast for Canadian Natural Resources (CNQ) is one of cautious, range-bound performance.